Discrimination and harassment

 Making a complaint

-If you feel you have been discriminated against, harassed, sexually harassed, victimised or vilified at Deakin University, you are encouraged to take the following steps:
+The following options are available if you feel you have been discriminated against, harassed, victimised or vilified at Deakin University.

-- Get advice: The University has trained Harassment and Discrimination Contact Officers who can provide advice, support and information to staff and students.
-Equity and Diversity staff can also assist.
+- Harassment and Discrimination Contact Officers can provide advice, support and information to staff and students.